 The Building Regulations 2006 Approved Documents L1A (Domestic) and L2A (Non-Domestic) came into effect in April 2006, requiring air tightness testing to be carried out in new properties.
 This was followed in 2013 and 2016 with further revised documents.

 Air leakage is quantified as air permeability, which Is the leakage of air (m3/hour) in or out of the building, per square metre of building envelope at a reference of 50 Pascals (Pa) between the inside and outside of the building.

-The air tightness testing of the dwelling would be carried out in accordance with the Air Tightness Testing & Measurement Association (ATTMA), Technical Standard 1 - Measuring Air Permeability of Building Envelopes.
+The air tightness testing of the building would be carried out in accordance with the Air Tightness Testing & Measurement Association (ATTMA), Technical Standard 1 - Measuring Air Permeability of Building Envelopes.

-Acoustic Associates are competent through BSRIA to undertake domestic air tightness testing and are registered air tightness testers for dwellings through The British Institute of Non-Destructive Testing (BINDT) and can also issue Certification and Test Reports.
+Acoustic Associates are competent through ATTMA to undertake domestic (Sussex and Peterborough) and non-domestic (Sussex) air tightness testing and can also issue Certification and Test Reports.